 Step 6: Bake the Cake

-Let the cake cool in the pan for 10 minutes, then release the springform and transfer to a wire rack to cool completely before frosting.
+Remove from the oven and let it cool in the pan for 10 minutes, then turn out onto a wire cooling rack to cool completely before adding the glaze.